uf-reef-avl/multilauncher/README.md

 2. Use the "Parent Package Directory" button to use a FileDialog window to select your destination for the remote repository or manually type the destination directory into the corresponding text field under "Destination Directory".

-3. Manually type the remote repository into the corresponding text field under "Remote Repository".
+3. Manually type the remote repository URL into the corresponding text field under "Remote Repository".

 4. Select the type of robot this git pull operation should be performed on in the corresponding spinbox under "Robot Type".

 5. Select the Catkin operation that should be performed on this directory  in the corresponding spinbox under "Catkin Option".
     "no make" is the default option and does not perform a catkin make or build operation.

-6. Repeat steps 2-5 until all packages are setup for transfer.

-7. When all the packages are ready to be transferred to the remote robots, click the "Transfer Files" button.
+6. When all the packages are ready to be transferred to the remote robots, click the "Transfer Files" button.
     This will either bring up the PasswordWindow for processing passwords for each robot or if the "Use RSA Key" checkbox is currently checked the application will skip the PasswordWindow and go straight into starting the
     LaunchWindow.

 -Please refer to the section Passwords and Using RSA Keys for more detailed information on the PasswordWindow and RSA checkbox.

-    Warning!: Changing the number of packages in the "Select Number of Packages" spinbox will reset all previously set data for "Destination Directory", "Remote Repository", "Robot Type", and "Catkin Option" columns.

-    Warning!: Closing the LaunchWindow before all threads have finished does not terminate the threads and prevents you from editing the listed robots or performing any other thread based function.
+    Warning!: Closing the LaunchWindow before all threads have finished terminates the running threads.
-              Warnings will be displayed if attempting to run one of these functions.

 **Update ROS MASTER URI IP in the ~/.bashrc on the Remote Robots:** <a name="Update ROS MASTER URI IP in the bashrc on the Remote Robots"/>

--From the MainWindow and after successfully pinging the listed robots, type the desired IP address into the
-    "ROS MASTER URI IP ADDRESS" textfield and click the "Update .bashrc" button.
+-From the MainWindow and after successfully pinging the listed robots, click the "Update .bashrc" button.
     This will either bring up the PasswordWindow for processing passwords for each robot or if the "Use RSA Key" checkbox is currently checked the application will skip the PasswordWindow and go straight into starting the LaunchWindow.

 -Please refer to the section Passwords and Using RSA Keys for more detailed information on the PasswordWindow and RSA checkbox.

-    Warning!: Closing the LaunchWindow before all threads have finished does not terminate the threads and prevents you from editing the listed robots or performing any other thread based function.
+    Warning!: Closing the LaunchWindow before all threads have finished terminates the running threads.
-              Warnings will be displayed if attempting to run one of these functions.

 **Command Editor** <a name="Command Editor"/>